Dowell-Lab/Bidir_Counting_Analysis/README.md

 ## Troubleshooting
 * Error about improper sorting of a bed or bam file?
     - Sometimes the bam file is sorted in a different order than the bed file (most commonly a difference of chr1, chr2, ... chr10 vs chr1, chr10, ... chr2).
 One of the steps uses bedtools coverage to calculate coverage of genes.
-The original bed file for this is "" but if the above is occuring, try using "" in --gene_put_file.
+The default bed file for this is "assets/hg38_refseq_diff53prime_with_putatives_fixnames.sorted.bed" but if the above is occuring, try using "assets/hg38_refseq_diff53prime_with_putatives_fixnames_sort2.sorted.bed" in --gene_put_file.
 This file has the chr1,chr2 ... ordering.
 If this still does not work, you can reorder the bed file to match the bam by using the -g option of bedtools sort where the -g refers to a file of the chromosomes in the order used in the fasta file used to produce your bam.

 ## Citing
 If using this pipeline, please cite ...